jmp75/didactique/doc/dotnet_core.md

+# Log

+## 2021-07

+Looking at setting up dotnet 5 on a new laptop.
+Note that I had taken some notes trying to do this for R.NET, on /src/github_jm/rdotnet/docs/dev_notes.md .
+Ended up using snap to do so, the process was bumpy. as of july 2021 it may better to use the apt repo, hopefully the rough edges are gone.

+following instructions on https://docs.microsoft.com/en-us/dotnet/core/install/linux-debian  .
+At most Debian 10, but I have installed testing (11).
+Try.
+## Legacy notes

 I started to move some projects to .NET core such as [Dynamic Interop](https://github.com/jmp75/dynamic-interop-dll).
 Cannot locate learning notes if I wrote any, hence this doc.